notepad-plus-plus/npp-usermanual/content/docs/plugin-communication.md

 : UINT_PTR bufferID

 *lParam [in]*
-: int priorityView,
+: int priorityView, which must be either 0 (main view) or 1 (secondary view).
-is main view (0), or sub view (1).
-So the search will check into the view of choice.
-However if the given bufferID cannot be found in the chosen view, the other view will be searched.
+It will search the chosen view first, but if the given bufferID cannot be found in the chosen view, the other view will also be searched.

 **Return value**:
-: Returns -1 if bufferID doesn't exist else the position.
+: Returns -1 if bufferID doesn't exist, else returns the encoded viewIndex and docIndex.

 ---
 #### [2122] **NPPM_GETSETTINGSONCLOUDPATH**